averypaulsand/academic-endemic/README.md

 # projects
-These are a few projects I coded during University in 2019
+These are a few projects I coded during at the University of Denver in 2019